 Short term vs long-term – what are the differences?

 There are no real differences in the level of cover that you receive, regardless of whether you take out short term or long-term insurance.
-However, it is often the case that short term insurance will come with a higher excess than long-term policy.
+However, it is often the case that short term insurance will come with a higher excess than a long-term policy.
 Despite this, it is always worth carrying out a comparison with Quoteradar to ensure that you are paying the best possible price for your cover.